guneeshvats/Offline-Changepoint-Detection-in-Channel-Codes/README.md

 - **Current Methods**: A summary of all methods tried so far, with notes on their effectiveness.
 - **Comparative Analysis**: Key reasons for selecting or ruling out specific algorithms.

+For April Conferences
+1. Statistical Method we are targetting - MLE Based Method --> `For April Deadline/mle.py`

 ---

 ## Target Conferences/Journals